c-arthurs/QuArray/docs/Output files.rst

    The outputs of the tissue core export process are as follows.
 They are all saved into the same location in the whole slide image export file.

-1. Whole core images - indexed with coordinates in name
+1. Whole core images - indexed with coordinates in the file name
 -------------------------------------------------------

 Image of the selection panel